arocapedro/mlip-hotel-class-2022/README.md

 - [Pedro Aroca](https://github.com/arocapedro) @arocapedro

 ### File structure
-* The Keras experiments are made by the author of the repository.
+* The Keras experiments are made by the authors of the repository.
 * The PyTorch experiments are based on [these starter notebooks](https://www.kaggle.com/code/michaln/hotel-id-starter-classification-traning) by [Michal Nahlik](https://github.com/michal-nahlik)